jamesw202064/gettr-app-new/content/pages/home.md

 title: Home
 blocks:
   - title: ABOUT
-    body: >
-      GETTR is a social media platform built on the foundation of freedom of opinion and expression.

-            Launched July 2021, GETTR is the fastest growing social media platform in history, reaching 1 million users in just three days.

-            GETTR lets its best-in-class technology do the talking so that you can communicate anyway you like to whoever you’d like.

-            From traditional micro-blogging to livestreaming to short-video platform, GETTR is an all-in-one social utility compatible with mobile and web platforms in every corner of the globe.
-                  To get started, create an account at [GETTR.com](https://gettr.com/ "gettr.com") or download the app.
     avatar: >-
       https://res.cloudinary.com/djlyeefw7/image/upload/v1682450375/about/logo_concept_pgdjoz.png
+    body: >-
+      **GETTR** is a social media platform built on the foundation of freedom of opinion and expression.

+      Launched July 2021, **GETTR** is the fastest growing social media platform in history, reaching 1 million users in just three days.

+      **GETTR** lets its best-in-class technology do the talking so that you can communicate anyway you like to whoever you’d like.

+      From traditional micro-blogging to livestreaming to short-video platform, **GETTR** is an all-in-one social utility compatible with mobile and web platforms in every corner of the globe.

+      To get started, create an account at [**GETTR.com**](https://gettr.com/) or download the app.

-    color: primary
+    color: default
     _template: content
   - title: BETTR WITH GETTR
     excerpt: 'GETTR’s technology is unsurpassed with exciting features, such as:'